Claiborne commission says ‘yes’ to sanctuary county - Claiborne Progress

 Sheriff Brooks addressed the woman’s questions.

-“There have been no reports about (other instances) of dogs (bites), as I’m aware of.
-As a healthcare provider, you run into this situation, you call 911 and an officer will come there to contact the owners to make the dogs safe.
+“There have been no reports about (other instances) of dog (bites), as I’m aware of.
+As a health care provider, you run into this situation, you call 911 and an officer will come there to contact the owners to make the dogs safe.
 And, you stay in your car,” said Brooks.

 She asked whether it was illegal to use pepper spray if attacked by animals.
 She was told by the sheriff it was “absolutely” legal.